jawuanlewis/hangman-web-app/README.md

 ## Project Description

 This is source code for my own personal, web-based version of the game **_Hangman_**.
-There are 4 available themes of words for players to guess (movies, video games, sports, and idioms), with more to come in the future.
+There are currently 8 available themes of words for players to guess:

+- movies, video games, sports, idioms, TV shows, food, animals, and cities

 ## Design & Planning